A person is guilty of murder in the state of Connecticut when they:

 - It is up to the defendant to prove insanity (225 Conn.
 450).

-- The defendant has to prove that he could not distinguish right from wrong or that he could not control his conduct at the time of the offense (229 Conn.
+- The defendant has to prove that he could not distinguish right from wrong or that they could not control their conduct at the time of the offense (229 Conn.
 328).

 - With this type of insanity defense, a person will likely have to hire a mental health expert such as a doctor, psychologist or psychiatrist for trial.